tashrifbillah/Neuroimaging-Project/README.md

 4. cd to \mricron folder

 5. Call "python part_3.py CT-Thorax-Abdomen" on the command line.
-The folder here contains all the dicom images to be converted.
+The CT-Thorax-Abdomen folder contains all the dicom images to be converted.

 # Part 3, step 2: